LegacyNsfw/PcmHacks/Kernels/readme.txt

 moving those options into the build.bat script.

 disasm.bat can be run on .o files or a.out to inspect the contents.

-The build script produces a .S file, and the SRecordToKernel.exe utility uses the .S file to create a .bin file which contains only the kernel, and none of the boilerplate code for Windows/Linux executables.
-The source code to the SRecordToKernel utility is in this same repository, in the DevTools\SRecordToKernel directory.

 --